-A fuel tank vent is usually located in the filler deck plate or near the filler.
-Periodically check that the fuel fill and vent lines are free of obstructions and kinks.
+Fuel vents are normally located in the deck in the same general area as the fuel fills.
+Periodically check that the fuel fills and vent lines are free of obstructions and kinks.

 Check and/or replace the fuel filter periodically or clean as needed.
 Check fuel lines, vent hoses and drain hoses frequently for leaks.
 Replace any worn or cracked hoses.